 A planned configuration is represented by a set of operations to be applied to the current configuration.
-The operations are described by the input parameters of the "changeMOIs" operation specified in TS 28.532, with the addition that each operation in the operation set has a key for identifying the operation.
-The operations in the operation set are applied to the current configuration in the order as they appear in the operation set.
+The operations are described by the input parameters of the "changeMOIs" operation specified in TS 28.532 [4], with the addition that each operation in the operation set has a key for identifying the operation.

-Editor's note: It is ffs if this strict requirement on the order should be relaxed, for example with "Operations affecting the same data nodes SHALL be applied to the current configuration in the order as they appear in the planned configuration.
-Operations affecting different data nodes MAY be executed in any order.
-The producer SHOULD ensure that dependencies like containment relationships (parent-child) are handled in an appropriate order.".

 The following guidelines may ease the processing of operation sets during validation and activation:

 Parent objects should be created before child objects.